 With a history that begins in the stone ages, the amazing Stockholm is brilliant in every aspect possible.
 As it is being called by its citizens, “the beauty on water” has so many wonderful experiences waiting for the visitors that reading a travel guide to Stockholm is necessary for all those who are planning to visit it.

-The so called Venice of the North, which is the most populous city of the Nordic countries, is the famous host of annul Nobel Prize ceremonies, but it is not the only reason why it is a favorite destination for the tourists.
-In this article we will take a brief look at the beautiful capital of Sweden and provide a thorough travel guide to Stockholm.
+The so-called Venice of the North, which is the most populous city of the Nordic countries, is the famous host of annual Nobel Prize ceremonies, but it is not the only reason why it is a favorite destination for the tourists.
+In this article, we will take a brief look at the beautiful capital of Sweden and provide a thorough travel guide to Stockholm.

 When to go?

 With an average temperature of 22°C, July is the warmest month of the year, while February, which has an average of only -5°C is the coldest one.

 As a tourist, the best time to organize your trips to Stockholm is summer and fall, as the days are longer, warmer, and of course sunnier.
 From June through October there is the tourist season with numerous tourists coming from all over the world.

 On the other hand, winter and spring is fabulous in another way.
 If you are in love with the nightlife or want to have a stay with more taste of local life, winter is the best choice.
 Nights are longer, and of course colder, and due to this fact there is not so many tourists in the city.